Ministries: Christian Formation

 With Father Wamala looking on, Greg Ridenour leads a high school CCD class meeting outside on a warm spring Sunday.

-Bishop Francis DiLorenzo of the Diocese of Richmond and young people from St. Francis he confirmed
+The late Bishop Francis DiLorenzo of the Diocese of Richmond and young people from St. Francis he confirmed